pingcap/community/working-groups/wg-key-visualizer.md

 ## Goals

-Implement a visual component to show key heatmap of the TiKV cluster, which is useful for troubleshooting and reasoning inefficient application usage patterns.
+The Key Visualizer Working Group aims to implement a visual component to show key heatmap of the TiKV cluster, which is useful for troubleshooting inefficient application usage patterns.

 [RFC](https://github.com/tikv/rfcs/pull/367)